-You don't want to set your baby up thinking that you can simply disappear at any time without warning.
+You don't want to set your baby up, thinking that you can simply disappear at any time without warning.
 So make sure to always properly say goodbye, wave to them, or give them a kiss when you're leaving.
 Don’t prolong the process, but reassure them that you'll be back soon.

-During the initial transition period that we discussed above, you want to be receptive to your child's needs and quickly return if they show any signs of distress that don’t seem to improve given a little time.
+During the initial transition period discussed above, you want to be receptive to your child's needs and quickly return if they show signs of distress that don’t seem to improve given a little time.

 But once you've gradually worked with the babysitter and know your child is comfortable being left alone for longer periods of time, don't be dismayed by setbacks or intermittent anxiety when you go to leave.

 Resist the urge to go back to your child to give them one more hug or kiss if they start crying.
-You definitely don't want to teach them that crying will get you to come back or stay for longer, as it will be a hard habit to break.
+You definitely don't want to teach them that crying will get you to come back or stay longer, as it will become a very hard habit to break (source).

-Obviously this isn't really an option with a newborn or toddler.
+Obviously, this isn't really an option with a newborn or toddler.
 But if your child is a bit older, you can make a point to include them during the interview process and ask them for their opinion on each potential babysitter as well.
-Kids actually have great intuition and are pretty good at judging an adult’s character.
+Kids actually have great intuition and are pretty good at judging an adult’s character (source).
 So if there's a babysitter that they really don't think they'd get along with, it's better to find someone they like better.

 For more detail on how to conduct a babysitter interview, see my article - How To Interview A Babysitter (Essential Tips & Trusted Techniques).